Stake2/Websites/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
-about: Template for enhancements of project scripts
+about: Use this template to suggest and enhancement of a website
-title: 'Enhancement: '
+title: "Enhancement: "
-labels: enhancement
+labels: Enhancement
 assignees: Stake2
 ---

 Enhancement:

 Description:

-PHP file:
+Website title:

 Comments: